 The strength of the civil service in Bhutan as of 2019 end was 29,442 (Annual Report, 2019).
 The civil servant to population ratio is 1:25 as of 2019 compared to 1:40 in 1996.
 Although the civil service size has almost doubled over the last two decades, the government effectiveness has declined to 64.90% (2019) from 74.86% (1996), with an average of 68.36%.
 Furthermore, the average GDP growth rate is 7.06%, with the highest growth rate observed in 2007 at 18.36%, mainly due to the commissioning of the Tala Hydropower Project (Figure 1).

 The effectiveness of the government has improved in recent years with an average of 68.36% (Figure 2) compared to most countries in the South Asia region.
-The government’s effectiveness is determined by organizational environment (such as economic development & education status), organizational characteristics (size and diversity) and political characteristics.
+The government’s effectiveness is determined by the organizational environment (economic development & education status), organizational characteristics (size and diversity) and political characteristics.
 Therefore, the government effectiveness measures the perceptions of the quality of the civil service, the quality of public services, the quality of policy formulation and implementation, and the credibility of the government’s commitment to such policies and the degree of its independence from political pressures (Sánchez et al., 2013).
-Moreover, low productivity of the civil service due to low competency, lack of proper performance management system, and low motivation affect the government’s effectiveness.
+Moreover, low productivity of the civil service due to low competency, lack of a proper performance management system, and low motivation affect the government’s effectiveness.

-The World Bank’s report on ease of doing business, 2019, which compares business regulation for domestic firms in 190 economies, placed Bhutan in the 81st position, down from 75th in 2018.
+The World Bank’s report on the ease of doing business, 2019, which compares business regulation for domestic firms in 190 economies, placed Bhutan in the 81st position, down from 75th in 2018.
 Due to too much reliance on the bureaucratic procedures involved in both the civil service and public organizations.
 For instance, it takes 61 days to get an electricity connection in Bhutan, whereas it takes only 26 days in Singapore.
 Similarly, it takes 12 days and 8 procedures to start a business in Bhutan, whereas it takes less than 2 days to start a business in Singapore.
-Such lengthy processes may discourage FDI due to unnecessary procedures required in business set-up and operations.
+Such lengthy processes may discourage FDI due to unnecessary procedures required in business setup and operations.

 The system of displaced complacency where the system is protecting bureaucrats more than bureaucrats protecting the system has resulted in the civil servants’ failure to adapt to the dynamic nature of development and service requirements over time (Kuensel, 2021).
 Although Article 26 (1) of the Constitution guarantees the RCSC discharge its public duties in an efficient, transparent and accountable manner, both the CSA 2010 and BCSR 2018 emphasize only the ethics and integrity of civil servants without providing ample legal procedures to fix the accountability (Tshering, 2020).
 The lack of clear direction on improving accountability has resulted in civil servants violating their ethics and integrity and officials abusing power in service delivery.